 - The kind of Anthropology taught at UC is known as social and cultural Anthropology.
 This branch of Anthropology intersects with other academic disciplines taught at UC such as Geography, History, Sociology, Political Science and International Relations, Māori and Pacific studies, Philosophy, Cultural Studies, and Fine Arts.

-Acquaintance with subjects such as geography, history, languages, or art can be helpful but is not necessary for the introductory courses in Anthropology.
+Experience with subjects such as geography, history, languages, or art can be helpful, but is not necessary for the introductory courses in Anthropology.

-If you want to major in Anthropology, it is recommended that you take 30 points at 100-level.
+If you want to major in Anthropology in the BA, it is recommended that you take 30 points at 100-level.
 However, 15 points at 100-level is sufficient as a prerequisite for 200-level.

 Anthropology offers insights into many of the social issues and problems facing Aotearoa New Zealand and the world today.
 Anthropologists therefore have an important role to play in areas of public policy, international relations, foreign affairs, and human rights.